obytes/react-native-template-obytes/cli/README.md

 </p>
 <h1 align="center">
-  A simple CLI to create new react native project using obytes template
+  A simple CLI to create a new react native project using the Obytes template
 </h1>

 ## 🚀 Quick start